 This contribution proposed two independent modifications to the SEI processing order SEI message.

-It is proposed to remove syntax element, po_sei_processing_order[ i ], from the SEI message, and infer the preferred processing order to be the same as the signalling order of payload type, po_sei_payload_type[ i ]. – no action on this.
+It is proposed to remove syntax element, po_sei_processing_order[ i ], from the SEI message, and infer the preferred processing order to be the same as the signalling order of payload type, po_sei_payload_type[ i ].
+No action was taken on this.

-It is proposed to change the data length of po_sei_processing_order to u(16). – agreed.
+It is proposed to change the data length of po_sei_processing_order to u(16). – Decision: Agreed.

 It was commented that by removing the syntax element po_sei_processing_order, some of the intended flexibility of the decoder would be given up.
 Further, this syntax element is deemed to be important (by the original proponents) where observing the intended processing order is important in generating a useful output.